Rubble-Raider-web3/projectserum-mevbot/generated/markdown/how-order-book-works.md

 Number of tokens(asset) you plan to buy or sell

 ### Price
-The "$" (price) at which you plan to buy or see a certain token or asset
+The "$" (price) at which you plan to buy or see a certain token or asset.
+The price doesn't need to be in USD, and is mosly represented in the base currecy i.e. the currency used to buy the asset.

 ### Market Order
 A market order is simply an order to buy or sell an asset at its current market price.
 For example, if the current market